Shipping Worldwide

 Below are the different types of lawn mowers by power source.
 You can purchase battery-powered, electric mowers, gas-powered or manual mowers (if you want to conserve energy).

-Manual, Electric and Battery-Powered Mowers
+Manual, Electric, and Battery-Powered Mowers

 Manual mowers don't need electricity, battery or gas to start working, making them one of the most environmentally friendly options.
 All you need to do is push them, and the blades start to rotate.
 While they're ideal for small yards, they can be a little frustrating to use, especially when your unit is old.
 It's also important to sharpen a manual mower's blade often to get better results.

 An electric mower, which has an electric motor, is one of the easiest types of mowers to operate compared to other types.
 You just have to plug it in and press the "on" button.
-Electric mowers are also quiet than gas-powered ones.
+Electric mowers are also quieter than gas-powered ones.
 However, it may not be as powerful as a gas-powered model.
 Thankfully, you don't really need powerful mowers for a small yard.

 Gas-Powered Mowers